ekalosak/moshi/ops/README.md

 # Runbook

 ## First time on a brand new GCP project
+Most of the IaC has hardcoded parameters so the values are tracked by version control.
+Currently, their values represent those used in the latest live version of Moshi.
+As such, you must examine and modify these scripts' constants to use them for a new project instance.
-1. Run `./scripts/new_project_setup.sh` to setup billing and enable base set of GCP APIs.
+1. Run `./scripts/new_project_setup.sh` to setup billing and enable base set of GCP APIs, along with an Artifact Repo. for the Python package.
 2. Run `./scripts/create_python_repo.sh` to create the GCP-hosted PyPi.
-3. Modify and run `packer build debian11-python3.pkr.hcl` to build the Python3 base VM.
+3. Run `packer build debian11-python3.pkr.hcl` to build the Python3 base VM.
+4. Run `terraform apply github` and `./scripts/get_access_token_for_gha.sh`; put the secret in GitHub.
+This lets GH Actions push Python code to GCP.
+5. Run `terraform apply packer`; this creates the service account used to read
+6. Run `make publish` to build and push a version of moshi-server to GCP's artifact repo.
+7. Run `./scripts/get_gcp_pypi_config.sh` to get the PyPi configuration artifacts.
+7. Run `packer build moshi-server.pkr.hcl` to build the image.
+You will get a 401 if you don't put in the Service Account from `terraform apply packer`.

 ## CD